DataGreed/polyendtracker-midi-export/reverse-engineering/session 1/session1-notes.md

 So we can assume that 6 last bits of this byte offset after note byte are used for instrument number and we have 2 bits first left to represent something (what is there to represent with 4 possible values?
 There should be something, otherwise Polyend could easily give us 240 instruments + 16 midi channels per file with this file format, right?)

+## Comparing pattern files 1 and 18 (0x12)

+Pattern 1: note c#4 on track 1, instrument 1, pattern length is 32 steps
+Pattern 18: note c4 on track 1 with instrument 3, pattern length is 5 steps

+for some reason there are a lot of differences between these files, similar case to pattern 10

+**TODO**

+Revisit this file

+## Comparing pattern files 1 and 19 (0x13)

+Pattern 1: note c#4 on track 1, instrument 1, pattern length is 32 steps
+Pattern 19: note c4 on track 1 with instrument 3, pattern length is 6 steps

+Every byte that goes before actual steps data in pattern 19 is set to 0x05 (dec 5) instead of 0x1F (31) in pattern 1

+**Conclusion**

+Our hunch was right - this number represents the length of the pattern.

+Worth noting that every channel has it and its always the same across all channels.
+Is it some kind of a unimplemented feature Or something reserved for the future?
+What happens if we manually change some of the values and try loading the pattern in tracker?